 - 1. The Bulletin Editor edits your article for messaging and content. - 2.
-The Publishing team edit your article for house style and general accuracy. - 3.
+The publishing team edit your article for house style and general accuracy. - 3.
 The article is returned to you, with any edits marked up in Word using tracked changes and any questions raised as comments in the document.
 The author is responsible for ensuring that there are no errors or admissions in the copy. - 4.
 You review the changes in Word and respond to any queries, either through tracked changes in the text or by using the comments feature.
 Any changes to copy, tables or images must be made at this stage. - 5.
 You return the article to us as final copy (usually within one week). - 6.
-The Publishing team give the final copy a proofread and prepare it for layout into the Bulletin.
+The publishing team give the final copy a proofread and prepare it for layout into the Bulletin.
 Depending on the nature of any queries raised during the editing stages, the Bulletin Editor may also review your final copy at this stage. - 7.
-If requested, the Publishing team can provide you with a PDF version of your article on publication of the Bulletin.
+The publishing team provide you with a PDF version of your article as it will appear in the Bulletin.
+This is for information only and changes can only be made if there are active errors.